 Clinical Competency Committee

-We use a formal evaluation process performed quarterly that monitors the progress of each resident in the following categories used by the American Board of Anesthesiology (ABA) for defining competence in anesthesiology:
+The purpose of the Clinical Competency Committee is to monitor and evaluate the performance of each anesthesia resident at St. Elizabeth's Medical Center.
+The CCC utilizes a formal evaluation process that monitors the progress of each resident in the following categories used by the American Board of Anesthesiology (ABA) for defining competence in anesthesiology, including:

 Staff and Program Evaluation

 Once a year, residents are required to evaluate the staff and the residency program.
 This is done anonymously with a spirit of constructive criticism.

 The Program Evaluation Committee (PEC) is comprised of faculty leaders and residents and meets semi-annually.
 This committee designs the curriculum for the residency and updates it regularly.
 It also serves as a conduit for feedback from the residents to the department and residency leadership.